jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 #### Test Sparsity & Untrustworthiness ####

 A system that is tested _well_ is less likely to spawn problems.
-The problem is how do you determine the validity and density of those tests?
+The problem is how do you determine the validity and effectiveness of those tests?

 In **Custom Developed** software, this relates to two metrics: Code Coverage + [Surviving Mutants](https://en.wikipedia.org/wiki/Mutation_testing) [1].
 Neither tells you much about the validity of the tests individually, but having both tells you a lot.